sherlockzhang18/chivent_ticketing_dev/README.md

 # Chivent

-Chivent is a Django-based e-commerce event ticketing web application, inspired by platforms like Ticketmaster and SeetGeek, serving events in the Chicagoland area.
+Chivent-ticcketing_system is a Django-based e-commerce event ticketing web application prototype.
 It features user registration, a session-based shopping cart, multistep checkout with a mock payment flow, and a robust admin interface.

 ## Features